- Worry is an aspect of parenting, but it shouldn't define parenting

 How do I see myself and my co-parent?
 Are there changes I'd like to make in the way I parent?

 "The way we engage with social media is like fire— you can use it to keep yourself warm and nourished, or you can burn down the barn." —Brene Brown

 Screens and technology includes anything that makes noise and has an OFF switch: Tv's, computers, laptops, iPads, cellphones, Wii, stereo, radios, CD players, video games.

-Simple tip: When on screens, turn airplane mode on to limit exposure to EMF.
+1. Turn airplane mode on to limit exposure to EMF.